 All students are required to complete a Medical History Form and be up-to-date with all immunizations.
 All completed forms must be returned to Health Services.
-Students have access to the university nurses, who provide health services on campus.
+Students have access to the university nurse, who provides health services on campus.
 For more information, see the Health Services page.